TeamNewPipe/NewPipe/README.md

 * View and search your watch history
 * Search and watch playlists (these are remote playlists, which means they're fetched from the service you're browsing)
 * Create and edit local playlists (these are created and saved within the app, and have nothing to do with any service)
-* Download videos
-* Download audios
-* Download subtitles/closed captions
+* Download videos/audios/subtitles (closed captions)
 * Open in Kodi
 * Watch/Block age-restricted material
 * Orbot/Tor support (not within the app yet, but works when used system-wide)